mordak/playbook-dev-tools/README.md

     ./build.sh -b /absolute/path/to/native/sdk/bbndk/

-This will download gcc from the QNX Community site at [Foundry27][foundry27], then use the native sdk tools to cross compile gcc targeting the playbook.
+This will use the native sdk tools to cross compile the bundled gcc targeting the playbook.
 Then everything will be zipped up into a .zip archive (the playbook doesn't have tar or gzip).
-The same thing happens for coreutils, make and grep.
-Then a local ruby webserver will launch and you'll see a message that tells you how to get the binaries onto your playbook.
+The same thing happens for coreutils, make, grep, etc. Then a local ruby webserver will launch and you'll see a message that tells you how to get the binaries onto your playbook.
 You're looking for something like this:

     ---- Direct your playbook browser to: http://192.168.0.121:8888/pbinstall.sh
     ---- Save the file, then in the playbook shell, execute: sh /accounts/1000/shared/downloads/pbinstall.sh